anulaibar/home-exchange/README.md

 The digital box is on ‘Ext.’ and you change channels with the Motorola remote.
 The Apple TV is on ’HDMI1’ and the PS3 on ‘HDMI2’.

-Our WiFi is called ’BigHero6’ and the password is ‘oriavehl’.
+Our WiFi is named ’BigHero6’ and the password is ‘oriavehl’.
 In case of connectivity issues try powering the router off and on again.
 The router is in the closet behind our bedroom.

 ### Patio